 Q: What mindset distinguished you from others who were doing the same thing?
 How did you develop it?

-Aluminum, the taste in the back of my throat.
+Venom, the taste in the back of my throat.
 It is fear.
 Most try to deviate and mitigate fear out of their lives.
 Myself, I find a great deal of pleasure cultivating it; try my best to understand it and order it in a manner which brings me value.
 This is how I survived in Baghdad, this is how I survived living with Bedouins, and this how who I am now.
 If you fear something, take the time to understand it and capitalize on it.
 That is what I do, and that’s what puts me ahead of the market.

 Q: What do you think is the main reason why some people face failure when going after their vision?

 Those who fail often lack discipline in all aspects of life, I wake at 4 AM in the morning not because I enjoy but it is because it allows me to stay ahead of my competition.
 I make my bed every morning because it signals to my brain that my first task has been achieved and now I can move forward to more important tasks.
 I have 15 black shirts not because I enjoy them but it is because I don’t wish to dedicate mental capital to the meaningless and arbitrary.
 Those who fall short fail to understand that one cannot achieve a large task without first being able to accomplish the little things in life with discipline and dedication.
 It is also important not to attach yourself to the arbitrary or the righteous.
 Those who claim a higher moral capacity are often fools who cannot view the world for what it really is, a system which rewards those who can decode it. self-righteousness and meaningless beliefs/convictions is an indulgence I cannot afford.
-We as a society often fail before we even start, it is because we fail to recognize the individual and choose to favor the group.

 If you don’t someone else will.
 If you don’t take a risk, work hard, and allow yourself to fail then someone else will, and they will accomplish what you wanted.
 I remember telling myself that if I don’t finish this program soon someone else will.
 If I don’t beat the market, someone else will.
 Untether yourself from the achievements of others and focus on your own path.
-Act in a pragmatic but never forget your emotions, rage and fear and powerful forces that are often wasted on meaningless endeavors.
+Act in a pragmatic matter but never forget your emotions, rage and fear and powerful forces that are often wasted on meaningless endeavors.
 I wanna end on an important note, you reading this means you have access to the internet which also means you have access to the collective knowledge of mankind.
 Don’t squander that gift, read, explore, travel, and fail.
 There is no standard for happiness, no standard for success, forge your own path.
 Because in reality, my advice is just words, words you can choose to attribute words too.
 So, be disciplined, and be an individual.

 You can connect with Safaa on LinkedIn here